 If they’re thinking about their romance, this will show through in their poses.

 I like to separate my poses into categories and make sure I have 2 or 3 for each in mind.

-I start by giving the couple suggestions from these few basic poses.
+I start by giving the couple suggestions from these few basic pose ideas.
 Then I let the couple interpret for themselves what the pose should look like.

 This applies to any kind of couple photography, from an engagement shoot to a casual photo session.